 We Train Future Providers

 We engage in a series of year-round training activities at the Early Learning Institute, that range from recurring seminars to intensive “hands on” training in delivery of services to children with ASD.
 We recently completed a seminar series emphasizing an introduction to applied behavior analysis and intensive intervention for children with ASD.
 Each seminar was facilitated by an expert from MSU’s faculty.
-Attendees included MSU students and staff at the Child Development Laboratories Preschool.
+Attendees included MSU students and staff.
 Topics included: